 b.
 Special Committee on Bicol Recovery and Economic Development, 20 Members.
 All matters directly and principally relating to policies and programs to promote and enhance the development of the Bicol area inclusive of developmental projects, care programs and the Bicol river basin project.

-c.
-Special Committee on East Asean Growth Area, 20 Members.
+d.
+Special Committee on East ASEAN Growth Area, 20 Members.
 All matters directly and principally relating to social, political and economic policies affecting the countries within the area, and the promotion of trade and investment among these countries.

-d.
+e.
 Special Committee on Food Security, 20 Members.
-All matters directly and principally relating to programs and policies relating to food production and distribution, including the factors affecting food supply in the country, and other actions intended to achieve sustained growth and self-reliance in the production of basic food commodities, the availability and accessibility of these commodities to the people, and long-term food security for the nation.
+All matters directly and principally relating to programs and policies on food production and distribution, including the factors affecting food supply in the country, and other actions intended to achieve sustained growth and self-reliance in the production of basic food commodities, the availability and accessibility of these commodities to the people, and long-term food security for the nation.

-j.
+k.
 Special Committee on Reforestation, 20 Members.
-All matters directly and principally relating to policies and programs on reforestation including the effects of forest denudation, and other actions to ensure the implementation of a sustained communitybased nationwide reforestation program.
+All matters directly and principally relating to policies and programs on reforestation including the effects of forest denudation, and other actions to ensure the implementation of a sustained community-based nationwide reforestation program.

 Section 35.
 Place, Time and Notice of Meetings.
-All committees and subcommittees shall conduct their meetings, conferences or hearings at such time they may determine in the House building or, whenever necessary, in any government office or facility.
-They may, however, be held in any other place when authorized by the Speaker or when so authorized by the House.
+All committees and sub-committees shall conduct their meetings, conferences or hearings at such time they may determine in any of the conference rooms within the House premises or, whenever necessary, in any other place when so authorized by the Speaker.
 Only the Committee on Rules and such committees to which it has granted permission, may meet while the House is in plenary session, has adjourned, or is in recess.